wevisdemo/e-initiative-template/README.md

 1. Create a new project in Firebase Console
 2. Set up Authentication
    2.1.
 Enable Email/Password and Anonymous sign-in methods.
    2.2.
 Add user and provide email/password for admin account.
-Then add the same information in local `.env` file (create it in the project folder if not exist) with `ADMIN_EMAIL` and `ADMIN_PASSWORD` keys.
+Then add the same information in local `.env.production` file (create it in the project folder if not exist) with `ADMIN_EMAIL` and `ADMIN_PASSWORD` keys.
    2.3.
 Copy admin's User UID for the next step.
 3. Set up Firestore Database
    3.1 Enable the Firestore
    3.2 Copy rules from `firestore.rules` and don't forget to update admin's UID from the previous step.
 (Only update rules on the console, )
 4. Obtain Firebase config
-   3.1 Add a new Web app from project settings > General > Your Apps 3.2 Copy `firebaseConfig` as a one-line JSON format and put it in `PUBLIC_FIREBASE_CONFIG` of local `.env` file.
+   3.1 Add a new Web app from project settings > General > Your Apps 3.2 Copy `firebaseConfig` as a one-line JSON format and put it in `PUBLIC_FIREBASE_CONFIG` of local `.env.production` file.

-At the end, your `.env` file should look like this:
+At the end, your `.env.production` file should look like this:

 ```env
 PUBLIC_FIREBASE_CONFIG={"apiKey": "???", "authDomain": "???", "projectId": "???", "storageBucket": "???", "messagingSenderId": "???", "appId": "???"}
 ADMIN_EMAIL=???
 ADMIN_PASSWORD=???
 ```

+Note: there is a `.env.development` with mocked data for working with the Firebase emulator in local development environment.
+You don't need to change anything there.

 #### Google Sheets